-Open data portals are an important element of most open data initiatives and are mainly used by public administrations at European, national and local level in Member States.
+Open data portals are an important element of most open data initiatives and are mainly used by public administrations at European, national and local level in EU countries.
 Notable examples of Open Data portals maintained by public administrations in Europe are:

 While supporting policy development by offering easy access to published data, open data portals can also work as a catalyst triggering the publication of more and better quality data.
 For administrations obliged or willing to disseminate their data, they offer the advantage of providing public access without the need to reply to individual requests for access to data.
 And, more and more companies are opening up some of their data for developers to reuse.

 The European Commission offers an open data portal for any type of information held by the Commission and other EU institutions and bodies.
-The European Union's Open Data Portal is in operation since December 2012.
+The European Union's Open Data Portal has been in operation since December 2012.

 The European Data Portal

 The European Commission has funded the European Data Portal through the Connecting Europe Facility programme.
-This is a pan-European repository of public sector information open for reuse in the EU.
-This portal also offers a training centre on how to reuse open data and a database of success stories from European and international re-users.
+The portal is a pan-European repository of public sector information open for reuse in the EU.
+It offers a training centre on how to reuse open data and a database of success stories from European and international re-users.

 The principal function of the European Data Portal is to provide a single point of access in all 24 EU official languages for data published by public administrations at all levels of government in Europe (EU countries, countries of the European Economic Area and certain other European countries).

-The portal complements national, regional and thematic open data portals, as well as the European Union's Open Data Portal.
-Each of these portals target relevant user audience, offering tailored content.
-This infrastructure will stimulate cross-border use of reusable information in Europe by improving the findability of data across countries and supporting the development of data applications and products including data from different countries, for example, by offering assistance on applicable licensing conditions.
+The portal complements national, regional and thematic open data portals, and the EU's Open Data Portal.
+Each of these portals target relevant user audiences, offering tailored content.
+This infrastructure will stimulate cross-border use of reusable information in Europe by improving the findability of data across countries and supporting the development of data applications and products including data from different countries.
+For example, by offering assistance on applicable licensing conditions.